 The Brightest Bioluminescent Bay in the World

+Don’t let the common name, Mosquito Bay, prevent you from experience this wonder of nature.
 Although this bay was spooky, unfamiliar, and exotic to the first European explorers, the intensity of glowing light is helped by the rocks early settlers threw into the water in their attempt to understand this wonder of Nature, giving the native organisms more places on which to grow and thrive.
 This only enhanced the allure of the Bay over the centuries, making Mosquito Bay the most brilliant of the bioluminescent bays in the world.
 Mosquito Bay was recognized as the brightest bioluminescent bay in the world by Guinness World Records in 2006.
 Residents of Vieques and those that have experienced the magical brightness of Mosquito Bay were tremendously concerned for the bioluminescent bay after Hurricane Maria, to everyone’s surprise, it recovered quickly and it became brighter than ever.
 Mosquito Bay has the largest concentration of dinoflagellates and when combined with the low light pollution on the island, it is a spectacle on a Moonless / New Moon night.

 La Parguera Bioluminescent Bay – Lajas, Puerto Rico

 For many decades, the main attraction of La Parguera, a village in the town of Lajas, was the bioluminescent bay, also called the “phosphorescent bay”.
 There are two bioluminescent bays in La Parguera, yet due to poor development planning and the lack of protection laws, and poor enforcement of the rules there are, bioluminescence is poor compared to how magnificent it was 25 years ago.
-The use of gas powered boats, light pollution, and coastal development has diminished the number of dinoflagellates on the water.
+The use of gas-powered boats, light pollution, and coastal development has diminished the number of dinoflagellates on the water.
 We can’t help but feel angry that this precious natural wonder is not protected and may cease to exist completely in the next decades.
 For many years the most popular way of seeing the bioluminescent bay was by a boat (gas-powered) with a clear floor, as you can imagine that harmed the delicate balance of the bay.

 There are some wonderful tour guides that will take you out on a kayak to the best spots where bioluminescence is brighter, where boats have no access.
-You can make a difference by booking a kayak tour of the bioluminescent bay instead of a gas powered boat.
+You can make a difference by booking a kayak tour of the bioluminescent bay instead of a gas-powered boat.
 Aleli Tours offers kayak tours and rentals to do on your own.
 (787) 390-6086

 Videos of Bioluminescence